 |M60||59 | 40 | 37 | 37||2-4 | 3-5 | 4-7 | 5-8||515||100||7.40s||400ms||85%|

 And there you have it!
 Hopefully now you're a master of the Warzone LMG arsenal, and you're ready to put your newfound knowledge to the test.
-But in case you're still hungering for tips and stats, be sure to check out our our guides to the best Warzone loadouts and all the War Tracks you can play in your Warzone vehicle.
+But in case you're still hungering for tips and stats, be sure to check out our our Warzone weapons tier list.
+We have guides for both the EM2 and Tec-9 too for your Sesaon 5 loadouts.